-Heritage Hike Nov.
+Heritage Hike, Ride, and Dinner Nov.
 1

 Departure times